Detection and Mitigation of Byzantine Attacks in Distributed Training: Supplement

 \subsection{Asymptotic Complexity}

 If the gradient computation has linear complexity (assuming $\mathcal{O}(1)$ cost for the gradient computation with respect to one model parameter) and since each worker is assigned to $l$ files of $b/f$ samples each, the gradient computation cost at the worker level is $\mathcal{O}((lb/f)d)$ ($K$ such computations in parallel).
-In our schemes, however, $b$ is a constant multiple of $f$, and in general $r < l$ ($l = \binom{K-1}{r-1}$ for Aspis, while $r=3$ is a typical redundancy value used in literature as well as in Aspis+); hence, the complexity becomes $\mathcal{O}(ld)$ which is similar to other redundancy-based schemes in \cite{byzshield,detox,draco}.
+In our schemes, however, $b$ is a constant multiple of $f$, and in general $r < l$ ($l = \binom{K-1}{r-1}$ for Aspis while $r=3$ is a typical redundancy value used in literature as well as in Aspis+); hence, the complexity becomes $\mathcal{O}(ld)$ which is similar to other redundancy-based schemes in \cite{byzshield,detox,draco}.
+For Aspis, as there are $\binom{K}{2}$ each sharing $\binom{K-2}{r-2}$ files, the complexity to determine their agreements and form the graph is $\mathcal{O}( \binom{K}{2}\binom{K-2}{r-2})$.
 The clique-finding problem that follows as part of Aspis detection is NP-complete.
-However, our experimental evidence suggests that this computation takes an infinitesimal fraction of the execution time for the kind of graphs we construct.
+However, our experimental evidence suggests that for the kind of graphs we construct, this computation takes an infinitesimal fraction of the execution time.
 The NetworkX package \cite{networkx}, which we use for enumerating all maximal cliques, is based on the algorithm of \cite{tomita_clique} and has asymptotic complexity $\mathcal{O}(3^{K/3})$.
-We provide extensive simulations of the clique enumeration time under the Aspis file assignment for $K = 100$ and redundancy $r=5$ (\emph{cf.} Supplement Tables \ref{table:clique_time_weak}, \ref{table:clique_time_optimal} for the weak (ATT-1) and optimal (ATT-2) attack as introduced in Section \ref{sec:all_attacks}, respectively).
+We provide extensive simulations of the graph construction and clique enumeration time under the Aspis file assignment for $K = 50, r = 5$ and $K = 200, r = 3$ (\emph{cf.} Supplement Tables \ref{table:clique_time_weakK50}, \ref{table:clique_time_optimalK50}, \ref{table:clique_time_weakK200}, and \ref{table:clique_time_optimalK200} for the weak (ATT-1) and optimal (ATT-2) attack as introduced in Sections \ref{sec:all_attacks} and \ref{sec:detection}).
 We emphasize that this value of $K$ exceeds by far the typical values of $K$ of prior work, and the number of servers would suffice for most challenging training tasks.
 Even in this case, the cost of enumerating all cliques is negligible.
 For this experiment, we used an EC2 instance of type \texttt{i3.16xlarge}.
 The complexity of robust aggregation varies significantly depending on the operator.
 For example, majority voting can be done in time, which scales linearly with the number of votes using \emph{MJRTY} proposed in \cite{boyer_majority}.
 In our case, this is $\mathcal{O}(Kd)$ as the PS needs to use the $d$-dimensional input from all $K$ machines.
-Krum \cite{blanchard_krum}, Multi-Krum \cite{blanchard_krum} and Bulyan \cite{bulyan} are applied to all $K$ workers by default and require $\mathcal{O}(K^2(d+\mathrm{log}K))$.
+Krum \cite{blanchard_krum}, Multi-Krum \cite{blanchard_krum} and Bulyan \cite{bulyan}, are applied to all $K$ workers by default and require $\mathcal{O}(K^2(d+\mathrm{log}K))$.